bestiecollabs/bc/seed/SOP_SEED.md

 NOTES
 - Admin-only diagnostics stay gated
 - Do not commit .dev.vars or any secrets
 - New Chat Rule: Every new chat must read the current GitHub codebase and confirm understanding of the rules **before** writing any code.
-No work starts until the repo context is acknowledged in-chat.
+No work starts until the repo context is acknowledged in-chat.- Numbering Rule: Every PowerShell instruction set must be numbered step-by-step (1), 2), 3)...).
+Each command block must begin with a numbered comment like '# 1) ...'.
+Refuse unnumbered execution.